-Address Prefix: The prefix, encoded as an even multiple of 32-bit words, padded with zero bits as necessary.
-This encoding consumes ((PrefixLength + 31) / 32) 32-bit words.
-The Address Prefix represents the first prefix in the prefix range.
+Address Prefix: The prefix, encoded as 32-bit value, padded with zero bits as necessary.
+The prefix represents the first prefix in the prefix range.

 5. Prefix SID Sub-TLV

 The Prefix SID Sub-TLV is a Sub-TLV of the OSPF Extended Prefix TLV described in [RFC7684] and the OSPF Extended Prefix Range TLV described in Section 4.
 It MAY appear more than once in the parent TLV and has the following format: